Privacy and Security Center

 6. Third party platforms

-Hail customers can choose to import contact information into Hail Mail, Hail uses FlatFile data importer, https://flatfile.com/.
-The service allows CSV data files containing a list of usernames (firstname and surname) and email addresses to be imported into Hail Mail.
+Hail customers can choose to import contact information into Hail Mail.
+Hail uses FlatFile data importer.
+The service allows CSV data files containing a list of usernames (first name and surname) and email addresses to be imported into Hail Mail.
 Only the email address is required to complete a data import.
-The privacy policy of Flatfile https://flatfile.com/privacy will be adhered to.
-No data is stored in Flatfile and data is kept in Hail.
+The privacy policy of FlatFile will be adhered to.
+No data is stored in FlatFile, and data is kept in Hail.

 Third Parties

-6.6 We have no control over the organisations operating any third party platforms and websites, or their content.
+6.7 We have no control over the organisations operating any third-party platforms and websites, or their content.

 7. How we store and protect Personal Information